Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Data and cuts

-\paragraph{CO and extended-object masks} We mask regions believed to be contaminated by carbon-monoxide (CO) emission lines at 100 and 217\,GHz using the {\sc{type~2}} CO map described in \cite{planck2013-p03a}.
-We threshold all pixels above $60\,\muK$ in the map after degrading to $N_{\rm side} = 256$, and discard by hand all isolated pixels which are removed by this cut but do not appear to be extended CO regions.
+\paragraph{CO and extended-object masks:} We mask regions believed to be contaminated by carbon-monoxide (CO) emission lines at 100 and 217\,GHz using the {\sc{type~2}} CO map described in \cite{planck2013-p03a}.
+We mask all pixels above $60\,\muK$ in the map after degrading to $N_{\rm side} = 256$, and then restore by hand all isolated pixels that are removed by this cut but do not appear to be extended CO regions.
 This low-resolution mask is prograded back to $N_{\rm side} = 2048$ and smoothed at $20\arcm$, slightly larger than the map resolution of $15\arcm$.
 We additionally exclude extended nearby objects (the two Magellanic Clouds, M31, M33, and M81) by cutting out disks centred on their locations.
 The radii of these disks range from $250\arcm$ for the Large Magellanic Cloud to $30\arcm$ for M81.